Passive Beam Shaping via Binary-Coded Apertures: Passive Beam Shaping via Fixed-Aperture 1-Bit Spatial Mask

+\eqref{eq:p_sum} {assumes a narrowband model.
+Over wide bandwidths, the phase progression scales with $k(f)=2\pi/\lambda(f)$, which can cause frequency-dependent beam pointing (beam squint) and target-direction gain variation when the physical reflector geometry (mask/period) is held fixed.
+Because the physical cell spacing is fixed, its electrical spacing varies with frequency; as frequency increases, the lattice becomes electrically sparser relative to the wavelength, whereas at lower frequencies it becomes electrically denser.
+This effect is typically more pronounced for diffraction-order designs because their lobe angles satisfy a wavelength-dependent grating condition. }We quantify wideband behavior in Section~\ref{sec:results} by sweeping frequency while keeping the physical design fixed.

-\section{Passive Beam Shaping via Fixed-Aperture\\ 1-Bit Spatial Mask}
+\section{Passive Beam Shaping via Fixed-Aperture 1-Bit Spatial Mask}

-This section presents a compact, fully passive beam-steering and multi-beam synthesis method based on a fixed-aperture 1-bit spatial mask.
-Beam formation is realized on a fixed lattice by selecting a subset of reflective elements to contribute to the coherent sum in \eqref{eq:p_sum_sys1}.
-Each element is either \emph{ON} (metallized and strongly reflecting) or \emph{OFF} (unmetallized and weakly reflecting), inducing a binary aperture weighting that reshapes the angular scattering pattern.
-Our design strategy is to (i) form the ideal continuous phase profile that would yield perfect addition toward the target AoD(s), and (ii) map that profile to a fabrication-friendly ON/OFF metallization pattern via a cosine-threshold rule introduced in Section \ref{subsec:phase_quant_mask}.
+This section develops a fully passive beam-shaping method based on a fixed-aperture 1-bit {ON/OFF} spatial mask implemented on a dense lattice.
+The reflector is fabrication-coded where each lattice location is either metallized (\emph{ON}) and contributes a strong scattered field, or left unmetallized (\emph{OFF}) and is suppressed.
+Under the array-factor abstraction, the ON/OFF pattern gates the phasor sum and reshapes the angular scattering response.
+The proosed synthesis strategy is as follows: (i) form the ideal continuous phase profile that yields coherent addition toward one or more desired departure directions, and (ii) map that profile to a fabrication-friendly binary mask using a closed-form cosine-threshold rule.